 However, readers of the Post knew that Japan was desperate and audacious enough to try something like it.
-Since 1939, they’d read articles by the Asian correspondent Hallett Abend, which chronicled the rising militancy in Japan.
-In the Post of March 4, 1939, he wrote about Japan’s vast security and espionage networks and the growing recklessness of its military.
+Since 1939, they’d read articles by the Asian correspondent Hallett Abend, who chronicled the rising militancy in Japan.
+In the Post of March 4, 1939, he wrote, “So Sorry for You,”which discussed Japan’s vast security and espionage networks and the growing recklessness of its military.
 In August, he told readers how much Japan was willing to gamble on conquering China:

 Japan’s foreign gold reserve, which in 1925 totaled about 2,000,000,000 yen, is now entirely exhausted…the yen is so shaky that Americans, British, French, and Dutch banks in Shanghai will not accept Japanese currency.

 If Japan can succeed in carrying out her plans for grab in China, she may become one of the richest nations in the world within a decade.
 But there will be only very small profits, or no profits at all, so long as the Chinese continue their military resistance.

 In April of 1941, he exploded the comforting myth that the Japanese would never have an effective air force because they simply couldn’t fly.

 Japanese mothers all carry their babies on their backs, you know.
 Heads wobble around so much in infancy that adult Japanese have no sense of balance.